James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 1. **The representation line is closed.** No direction moved the ceiling: every variant is flat-to-negative on fog/crosstalk oracle vs the reference, and none beat plain DGLSS++'s ceiling (fog 0.198 / crosstalk 0.249).
-The dircons L_res lever did NOT shift car either (corr_dir 0.93-0.96, still anchored) — confirming Iteration 19.5 that the residual coupling is not the sole blocker; the geometry simply will not move for the dominant classes at micro scale.
+The dircons L_res lever did NOT shift car either (corr_dir 0.93-0.96, still anchored), confirming Iteration 19.5 that the residual coupling is not the sole blocker; the geometry simply will not move for the dominant classes at micro scale.
-2. **The teacher premise FAILS at the frozen level — the cheapest possible falsification.** Concatenating the frozen robust + plain DGLSS++ features into one 256D HDC decoder gives fog 0.194 / crosstalk 0.238, *below* plain DGLSS++'s own 0.198 / 0.249.
-If the free concatenation cannot combine the two geometries better than plain DGLSS++ alone, no distillation training objective is going to — the teacher-preserved branch is not worth a 10h run.
+2. **The teacher premise FAILS at the frozen level: the cheapest possible falsification.** Concatenating the frozen robust + plain DGLSS++ features into one 256D HDC decoder gives fog 0.194 / crosstalk 0.238, *below* plain DGLSS++'s own 0.198 / 0.249.
+If the free concatenation cannot combine the two geometries better than plain DGLSS++ alone, no distillation training objective is going to, the teacher-preserved branch is not worth a 10h run.
-3. **No training-time representation loss tested in the whole iteration history (coclust, nnpull, soft-anchor, blend, two-head, residual, dircons, corrsc, hdc) has raised the frozen labeled ceiling above plain DGLSS++.** The single measured ceiling gain in the family remains the dircons MEDIUM run (crosstalk oracle 0.203 vs robust 0.177, Iteration 18) — which still did not clear plain DGLSS++'s 0.214 and cost the naive TTA.
+3. **No training-time representation loss tested in the whole iteration history (coclust, nnpull, soft-anchor, blend, two-head, residual, dircons, corrsc, hdc) has raised the frozen labeled ceiling above plain DGLSS++.** The single measured ceiling gain in the family remains the dircons MEDIUM run (crosstalk oracle 0.203 vs robust 0.177, Iteration 18), which still did not clear plain DGLSS++'s 0.214 and cost the naive TTA.

-**Verdict: the Robust-DGLSS++-as-ceiling-improver direction is closed.** The paper rests on the AL-primary framing (per the README pivot): the robust extractor is the TTA component, plain DGLSS++'s ceiling is the AL recovery target, and the next step is the D3CTTA fallback (Iteration 19.6): understand why a feature extractor can handle fog/crosstalk as well as the healthy conditions, and whether that survives the 17-class map — the only remaining lead that does not require the extractor to learn a geometry the evidence says it will not retain.
+**Verdict: the Robust-DGLSS++-as-ceiling-improver direction is closed.** The paper rests on the AL-primary framing (per the README pivot): the robust extractor is the TTA component, plain DGLSS++'s ceiling is the AL recovery target, and the next step is the D3CTTA fallback (Iteration 19.6): understand why a feature extractor can handle fog/crosstalk as well as the healthy conditions, and whether that survives the 17-class map, the only remaining lead that does not require the extractor to learn a geometry the evidence says it will not retain.

 ## Iteration 19.8: the common-failure diagnosis (why nothing beats DGLSS++'s ceiling)

-The Iteration-19.7 micro verdict was KNOWN-unreliable (three documented micro-to- medium reversals: norm gate +0.58 -> +0.20, micro fog naive near-ceiling -> negative, blend05 +0.72/+0.39 -> -0.24/-0.01 — Iterations 4.5, 5, 11).
+The Iteration-19.7 micro verdict was KNOWN-unreliable (three documented micro-to- medium reversals: norm gate +0.58 -> +0.20, micro fog naive near-ceiling -> negative, blend05 +0.72/+0.39 -> -0.24/-0.01, Iterations 4.5, 5, 11).
 So instead of more
 micros, this iteration diagnoses what the failed variants have in COMMON vs DGLSS++, using the medium-scale per-class structure already measured.